-In compliance with Regulation 46 of the Listing Regulations, a separate dedicated section under 'Investors' on the Company's website i.e. www.manaksiacoatedmetals.com gives information on various announcements made by the c.
-Stock Exchange

-Company, status of unclaimed divided, if any, Annual Report Quarterly/Half yearly/Nine-months and Annual financial results along with applicable policies of the Company.
-The Company has not made any presentation to the institutional investors/analysts during the financial year 2021-22.
+In compliance with Regulation 46 of the Listing Regulations, a separate dedicated section under 'Investors' on the Company's website i.e. www.manaksiacoatedmetals.com gives information on various announcements made by the Company, status of unclaimed divided, if any, Annual Report Quarterly/Half yearly/Nine-months and Annual financial results along with applicable policies of the Company.
+The Company has not made any presentation to the institutional investors/analysts during the financial year 2022-23.